U.S. weighs restricting Chinese investment in artificial intelligence

 Similar image recognition technology is being developed commercially by firms in Silicon Valley, which could be adapted by adversaries for military reasons.

-Shanahan said he' not surprised that Chinese firms are making investments there.
+Shanahan said he was not surprised Chinese firms were making investments there.

 "They know what they're targeting," he said.